+86 1510-529-7925 [email protected]

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3

 Rip band.
-I love to get below the drummer and shot up towards them but you have to always watch your shutter speeds.
+I love to get below the drummer and shoot up towards them but you have to always watch your shutter speed.

 Now all these shutter speed recommendations are just a rule of thumb or a starting guide.
 You need to adjust them on the fly when you are shooting.
 Just don’t be the fool who comes back from a show and wonders why all his images are out of focus after shooting a punk or metal band with a shutter speed of 50.
 Motion blur has its place in photography, but generally, in music photography, motion blur is our enemy.
 No one likes to see him in a photo.